top of page

 The purpose of IMM at S2G is to generate and use information about the impact of our work to improve decision-making and engage with others around creating long-lasting, positive, and meaningful change for people and the planet.

-We use three core IMM practices that make for sound IMM regardless of sector or stage of a company (see Figure 2):
+We use three core IMM practices that we believe make for sound IMM regardless of sector or stage of a company (see Figure 2):

 Figure 2: S2G's IMM Practices